 As knowledge inputs are increasingly important for corporate productivity, and knowledge production itself constitutes the firm’s main output, wage levels are increasingly determined by the firm-specificity and sophistication of knowledge of the workers.
 This creates a ‘knowledge hierarchy’ (Powell and Snellman, 2004).
 The result is that not all workers earn the same wage, as those with greater informational expertise are paid more than those with generic knowledge.
 The traditional ‘pay scale’ where an attempt is made to achieve uniformity by paying uniform wages to groups of workers within the same ‘band’ is coming under increasing pressure.

 This is very worrying for those whose main concern in life is to ensure that everybody earns the same wage and that nobody becomes richer than 99% of the world’s population.
-Given the concerns about income inequality and the growing gap between the high-waged and the low-waged, especially as we are now coming into riot season and there are many angry people out there, regulatory questions arise on two axes: first, in relation to the degree of legal regulation that is desirable or indeed justifiable without undermining negotiated contractual settlements; and second, identifying the point at which income disparity becomes unsustainable, thereby calling into question the fairness of wages and the legitimacy of self-regulation in wage-setting.
+Given the concerns about income inequality and the growing gap between the high-waged and the low-waged, especially as there are many angry people out there, regulatory questions arise on two axes: first, in relation to the degree of legal regulation that is desirable or indeed justifiable without undermining negotiated contractual settlements; and second, identifying the point at which income disparity becomes unsustainable, thereby calling into question the fairness of wages and the legitimacy of self-regulation in wage-setting.

 In evaluating the fairness of wages, the assumption is that perfectly competitive free markets will ensure that workers are paid a fair return for their work; if they were underpaid they would simply go elsewhere and work for an employer who recognizes their value.
 Of course, in the real world, we know that markets are not perfectly competitive.
 People get stuck for various reasons and cannot move away from the stingy employer.
 Or the employer may simply fail, for various reasons, to evaluate accurately the value contributed by each employee.
 In large corporations where people work in teams, the problem is compounded, and it may be easier for the employer to just fix a pay scale and pay each team member the same wage rather than make the futile attempt to figure out who is contributing what.
 Hence economists concerned about income inequality point out that wages do not necessarily reflect the marginal productivity of any individual worker.
 This difficulty is compounded in relation to workers with managerial roles: